 Q: Why is it so expensive to treat my pet?

 A: With birds and exotic pets, prevention is crucial, and a wellness exam for these pets is no more expensive than a wellness exam for any type of pet anywhere.
 When illness has been developing over the course of days, weeks, or months, the pet is highly compromised by the time symptoms are noticeable, and more intense treatment and supportive care are often necessary.
 We do our best to work within the client’s financial abilities and adjust our approach accordingly, but often the only way to save the pet is to invest in diagnostics like radiographs, bloodwork, heavy metal testing, or disease testing in order to get a quick and correct diagnosis, identify the cause of illness, and provide the medications and treatments to work to heal the pet.
 Unfortunately there is no one-size-fits-all medical plan for these pets, and every case has its own nuances.
 Pets who come to us with one specific symptom often have other underlying ailments: a rabbit with a respiratory illness may also have an ear infection, or a bird with loose stool may also have metabolic deficiencies like malnutrition and obesity.
 Treating the symptom does not resolve the issue because the cause must be identified and addressed directly.
 When an illness has been developing over such a long time, recovery can also take a long time, and medical rechecks are necessary to assess the pet’s progress through the course of treatment.
 We feel that every life is precious, and we want to help our clients provide the best care for their special family members, and at the very least to not let them suffer needlessly.
 These pets, as prey animals, innately hide signs of illness and weakness, so by the time you feel they may be sick they have likely been hiding their illness for quite some time, suffering in silence.
 We know how to recognize the subtle signs and will always guide you in the best interests of your pet, and strive to work within your means.
-We also accept CareCredit, a payment plan that offers 6 months interest-free terms and is invaluable to many of our clients.
+We accept CareCredit, a payment plan that offers 6 months interest-free terms and is invaluable to many of our clients.
 Please visit www.carecredit.com for more information or to apply.
-There is no fee, and it is a relief to know you have the ability to finance your pet’s care and can move forward with treatment immediately.
+We accept ScratchPay, which offers 30 days interest-free terms with no credit check or 12- and 24-month plans with interest.
+Please visit www.scratchpay.com for more information or to apply.
+There is no fee to apply or participate in either of these plans, and it is a relief to know you have the ability to finance your pet’s care and can move forward with treatment immediately.